Skip to content

 • Pin AO: Analog output

-How to Connect Arduino with Elegoo temperature sensor module ?
+How to Connect Arduino with temperature sensor module ?

-Connecting Arduino with elegoo temperature sensor is by connecting pin Vcc to 5V on Arduino, G to GND, and AO to A0 or other Arduino’s analog ports.
+Connecting Arduino with temperature sensor is module by connecting pin Vcc to 5V on Arduino, G to GND, and AO to A0 or other Arduino’s analog ports.

 Arduino based digital temperature sensor